cssoc/CTF/Foren/2-HowFrench/readme.md

-Flag is hidden in comment file of the image.
+Flag is hidden in comment field of the image.